GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ## General information

+For a specific point in time we would like to determine the vegetation areas in a region of interest (roi) and compare them with CO2 emission values to find out whether they are sufficient enough to compensate those emissions.
+The project should serve to correlate CO2 emissions of a roi with its vegetation areas and to be able to make statements about the climate balance.
+Through automation, different regions should be able to be examined easily.

-Für einen konkreten Zeitpunkt möchten wir die Vegetationsflächen in Heidelberg bestimmen und mit GHG-Emissionswerten vergleichen, um herausfinden, ob sie zur Kompensation der GHG-Emissionen ausreichen.
-Das Projekt soll dazu dienen, GHG-Emissionen einer Region mit deren Vegetationsflächen in Zusammenhang zu setzen und Aussagen über die Klimabilanz treffen zu können.
-Durch Automatisierung sollen verschiedene Regionen untersucht werden können.
+Für einen konkreten Zeitpunkt möchten wir die Vegetationsflächen einer Region of Interest (ROI) bestimmen und mit CO2-Emissionswerten vergleichen, um herausfinden, ob sie zur Kompensation dieser Emissionen ausreichen.
+Das Projekt soll dazu dienen, CO2-Emissionen einer ROI mit deren Vegetationsflächen in Zusammenhang zu setzen und Aussagen über die Klimabilanz der ROI treffen zu können.
+Durch Automatisierung sollen verschiedene Regionen einfach untersucht werden können.

 ## Software requirements